qiime2/docs/source/tutorials/moving-pictures.rst

 Generate a tree for phylogenetic diversity analyses
 ---------------------------------------------------

 QIIME supports several phylogenetic diversity metrics, including Faith's Phylogenetic Diversity and weighted and unweighted UniFrac.
-In addition to counts of features per sample (i.e., the data in the ``FeatureTable[Frequency]`` artifact), these metrics require a rooted phylogenetic tree relating the features to one another.
-This information will be stored in a ``Phylogeny[Rooted]`` artifact.
-The following steps will generate this artifact.
+In addition to counts of features per sample (i.e., the data in the ``FeatureTable[Frequency]`` QIIME 2 artifact), these metrics require a rooted phylogenetic tree relating the features to one another.
+This information will be stored in a ``Phylogeny[Rooted]`` QIIME 2 artifact.
+The following steps will generate this QIIME 2 artifact.

-First, we perform a multiple sequence alignment of the sequences in our ``FeatureData[Sequence]`` to create a ``FeatureData[AlignedSequence]`` artifact.
-Here we do this with the `mafft` program.
+First, we perform a multiple sequence alignment of the sequences in our ``FeatureData[Sequence]`` to create a ``FeatureData[AlignedSequence]`` QIIME 2 artifact.
+Here we do this with the ``mafft`` program.

 .. command-block::